Younis Mahmoud: Al-Gharafa

-Al-Arabi (loan)
+Al-Arabi

-Mahmoud joined Al-Arabi at the start of the 2008–09 season on loan and won the Sheikh Jassim Cup with the club.
+Mahmoud joined Al-Arabi at the start of the 2008–09 season on loan and with them won the Sheikh Jassim Cup.
 He scored 2 league goals for Al-Arabi in the 2008–09 Qatar Stars League.

 Return to Al-Gharafa

-Mahmoud returned to Al-Gharafa midway through the season and scored 1 goal for them in the 2008–09 Qatar Stars League, as they were crowned the league champions again.
-He played in the Qatar Crown Prince Cup but Al-Gharafa lost the semi-final to Qatar SC.
-However, they won the 2009 Emir of Qatar Cup and Mahmoud scored 3 goals in that competition.
+Mahmoud returned to Al-Gharafa midway through the season and scored 1 goal for them in the 2008–09 Qatar Stars League, when they again won the league championship.
+He played in the Qatar Crown Prince Cup but they lost the semi-final to Qatar SC.
+However, they won the 2009 Emir of Qatar Cup, Mahmoud scoring 3 goals.

-Mahmoud won the league title for the third straight time with Al-Gharafa in this season, and he scored 21 goals which earned him the Golden Boot award again.
+With Al-Gharafa, Mahmoud won a third consecutive league title.
+He scored 21 goals which earned him the Golden Boot award again.
 He scored 4 goals in the 2009 Sheikh Jassim Cup, where Al-Gharafa were knocked out in the semi-finals, and 3 goals in the 2009 Qatari Stars Cup (including 2 in the final) which Al-Gharafa won.
 In the 2010 Qatar Crown Prince Cup Final, Mahmoud scored 2 goals to lead Al-Gharafa to yet another cup win.
 Al-Gharafa were knocked out of the 2010 Emir of Qatar Cup at the quarter-finals, and the 2010 AFC Champions League (in which Mahmoud scored 4 goals) at the quarter-finals too.

 His campaign started off with the 2010 Sheikh Jassim Cup where Al-Gharafa were knocked out at the group stage; Mahmoud scored a hat-trick in a 5–0 win over Al-Markhiya in that competition.
 In the 2010–11 Qatar Stars League, Al-Gharafa finished in second place and Mahmoud won the Golden Boot award for the third time, with 15 league goals.
 Al-Gharafa were knocked out at the group stage of the 2010 Qatari Stars Cup, but they won the 2011 Qatar Crown Prince Cup and lost the final of the 2011 Emir of Qatar Cup (where Mahmoud scored 1 goal in the quarter-final).
 In the 2011 AFC Champions League, Al-Gharafa were knocked out at the group stage, where Mahmoud scored a hat-trick against Al-Jazira.